raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     '10100011011000001010011100101110111' => true
 ```

-## Expressions that Compose Recognizers
+## Expressions That Compose Recognizers

 ### what we know about catenate, alternate, zeroOrOne, and zeroOrMore